 |draft bylaws and get board approval||these specify how the board will operate and configure the staff; some states require these; some of this information will be in the Articles if you file Articles; the board should approve the bylaws|

-taxes); board should approve this filing before submission;
+taxes); the board should approve this filing before submission;

 |get solicitation license||if you plan to solicit funds, your city may require a solicitation